West Virginia teacher with cancer, others demand affordable health care

 "Words are wind," she told CNN.
 "It's hard to feel hopeful right now because I don't know personally what it's going to take to find a resolution," she said.

-But Nelson felt more optimistic, calling the deal a "small victory," despite threats from some teachers not to return to school as planned.
+But Nelson felt more optimistic, calling the deal a "small victory," despite threats from teachers not to return to school as planned.
+It became apparent later in the day, though, that many schools will stay shut.

-As of late Wednesday, schools in 17 of 55 counties had announced closures for Thursday.
-Four more expected delayed openings.
+As of late Wednesday, schools in 47 of 55 counties had announced closures for Thursday.

 "Any teachers that decide not to come back are not doing so because they don't care about the issue," said Nelson.
 "But if they (state) are being genuine and actually want to come up with a fix, it's not unreasonable that we give them time to do that as long as they follow through."